-We all have bacteria on our bodies, also call bacterial colonization, and anyone who performs clean intermittent catheterization will naturally have bacterial colonization in their bladder.
+We all have bacteria on our bodies, also call bacterial colonisation, and anyone who performs clean intermittent catheterisation will naturally have bacterial colonisation in their bladder.
 Bacteria need 3 things to survive; darkness, heat, and moisture, which are all found within the bladder environment.
-The more often you cath and maintain the recommended approach of intermittent self-catheterizing, or “cathing”, every 3-4 hours will help to get rid of some of the bacteria throughout the day.
+The more often you cath and maintain the recommended approach of intermittent self-catheterising, or “cathing”, every 3-4 hours will help to get rid of some of the bacteria throughout the day.
 Always hydrate yourself well with water and keep high sugared drinks to a minimum.
 Dehydration may increase the risk of getting a urinary tract infection.

 Learn more about how to prevent and treat infections at our Infection Assistance Centre.